Disability benefit replaces the part of your earning capacity you have lost due to permanent illness or injury.

 - If you are receiving disability benefit, you may not have to pay all or some of your student loan.
 You can read more about this at lanekassen.no.

 - If you have low income and high housing expenses, you may be eligible for state housing benefit.
 You can read more about this at husbanken.no.

 - In order to be entitled to contractual early retirement pension (AFP) in the private sector, you must not have received disability benefit from National Insurance Scheme after the age of 62 years.
-Read more about contractual early retirement pensions (AFP) in the private sector and disability benefit.
+Read about what applies when you

 Disability benefit and tax